Assalaamu Alaikum wa rahmatullahi wa barakhatahu

 Suggestion: Most people when they awake for the day begin to hustle and bustle about.
 Once you get started sometimes it is hard to set aside a few minutes within your busy schedule.
 So here is a beneficial thought that I hope will aide you as much as it does for me.

 Once you are awake for Fajr salaat, and you have completed the general requirements (making wudhu, sunnah prayers, the salaat, dhikhr) take the next few minutes (10 to 15) to read a verse (ayaat) from Qur'aan and it's tafseer (explanation).
 Do this Daily.
-You'll be surprise how easy it becomes after a few trys and repetition.
+You'll be surprised at how easy it becomes after a few repetitions.
 You may increase your reading to adjust it with your own ability.
+See the reading/memorization/study chart below...

 Assalaamu Alaikum wa rahmatullahi wa barakhatahu